Widtsoe, Utah: Decline

 The town's fortunes began to change in the summer of 1920, when a severe drought threatened the crops.
 Rain finally came late in the season and produced a good grain harvest, but the drought continued the next year.
 Widtsoe's volatile climate started to drive farmers away.
-In 1924, as the drought wore on, William F. Holt, who had been successful in irrigating California's Imperial Valley, came to try John's Valley.
+In 1924, as the drought wore on, William F. Holt, who had been successful in irrigating California's Imperial Valley, came to try Johns Valley.
 Holt established a creamery in the valley, as well as a storage pond and flume to bring water down 7 mi from Pine Lake.
 This venture, in which he invested hundreds of thousands of dollars, was ultimately a failure.
-Observers noticed an apparent twenty-year cycle of alternate drought and abundant water in John's Valley, and it seemed the drought period was just getting started.
+Observers noticed an apparent twenty-year cycle of alternate drought and abundant water in Johns Valley, and it seemed the drought period was just getting started.
 Soon the only successful crop was a high-altitude variety of lettuce.

 In 1925 the Forest Service office was moved away, and Widtsoe went into serious decline.
 By 1930 the population had dropped to 210, and in 1935 there were only 17 families left in town.
 In 1936 the federal Resettlement Administration stepped in to buy out local landowners, freeing them from unproductive land and delinquent taxes.
 The intention was to relocate inhabitants to more productive areas and use the land as a public grazing area.
 Unfortunately, the administration was inefficient and slow.
 The cost of administering the program was more than twice the amount paid out to purchase the land, and transactions that were supposed to last weeks took many months.
 Finally Widtsoe was emptied out.
 Government workers tore down most of the buildings and placed over 26000 acre under the provisions of the Taylor Grazing Act.
 A few houses and an old community building still stand on the site.